 Creative Curriculum and the Project Approach provide the framework of Discovery’s curriculum, which is aligned with the Illinois Early Learning Standards.

 The Project Approach is an adaptation of Reggio-Emilia.
-Amazing learning takes place as teachers and children together research topics of interest to the class.
+Amazing learning takes place as teachers and children research together topics of interest to the class.
 Classes engage in an in-depth study of their topics.
 Examples of projects that have developed in classes include castles, trees, bugs, pizza, and pets.

 The Three Phases of a Project